aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/page-manipulation/transformations/_index.md

 ## Prerequisites
 Before we dive into the step-by-step guide, make sure you have the following prerequisites in place:
 - Basic knowledge of Java programming.
 - Aspose.Page for Java library installed.
-You can download it from the [official Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
+You can download it from the [Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
 - A Java Integrated Development Environment (IDE) set up on your machine.
 ## Import Packages
 In your Java project, import the necessary packages to utilize Aspose.Page for Java: